 - g.
 The materials, finishes, design, amenities, and appliances of affordable dwelling units shall have substantially the same functionality as, and be substantially comparable with, those of the other dwelling units in the development. - h.
 The affordable dwelling units shall remain affordable for the life of the project, which shall not be less than 50 years. - 4.
 Legal Agreement.
-Whenever an affordable dwelling unit is created by operation of this title then, prior to issuance of a building permit for the development, the City and the owner of the site shall enter into an agreement, in a form approved by the City.
-Once fully executed, the agreement shall be recorded with the King County Recorder's Office, on the title of the real property on which the development is located. - a.
+Whenever an affordable dwelling unit is created by operation of this title then, prior to issuance of a building permit for the development, the City and the owner of the site shall enter into an agreement, in a form approved by the Director.
+Once fully executed, the agreement shall be recorded, with the King County Recorder's Office, on the title of the real property on which the development is located. - a.
 The agreement shall be a covenant running with the land and shall be binding on the assigns, heirs, and successors of the owner of the property. - b.
-If affordable dwelling units are later converted from being for rent to for sale, or for sale to for rent, then such dwelling units shall remain affordable to households at the same percentage area median income as required under the Director's original approval; provided, that the Director may approve different percentage area median incomes.
+If affordable dwelling units are later converted from being for rent to for sale, or for sale to for rent, then such dwelling units shall remain affordable to households at the same percentage area median income as required under the Director's original approval; Provided, that the Director may approve different percentage area median incomes.
 Where different percentage area median incomes are approved in relation to a conversion, the Director shall require the owner to execute and record a revised legal agreement reflecting the new percentage area median incomes. - c.
 The affordable dwelling units shall remain affordable to households at the same percentage area median income as required under the Director's original approval for the life of the project, which shall not be less than 50 years. - d.
-Through the agreement, the Director may agree to subordinate the agreement for the purpose of enabling the owner to obtain financing for development of the property; provided, that such subordination is consistent with the applicable requirements of this title. - e.
-The agreement shall address price restrictions, home buyer or tenant qualifications, phasing of construction, monitoring of affordability, and any other topics applicable to the construction, maintenance, and operation of the affordable dwelling units; provided, that the covenant shall be consistent with the applicable requirements of this title.

-5. Annual Adjustments for Inflation.
-The Director is both authorized and directed to annually increase or decrease the fees listed below by an adjustment necessary to reflect the thencurrent published annual change in the Seattle Consumer Price Index for Wage Earners and Clerical Workers:
+Through the agreement, the Director may agree to subordinate the agreement for the purpose of enabling the owner to obtain financing for development of the property; Provided, that such subordination is consistent with the applicable requirements of this title. - e.
+The agreement shall address price restrictions, home buyer or tenant qualifications, phasing of construction, monitoring of affordability, and any other topics applicable to the construction, maintenance, and operation of the affordable dwelling units; Provided, that the covenant shall be consistent with the applicable requirements of this title. - 5.
+Annual Adjustments for Inflation.
+The Director is both authorized and directed to annually increase or decrease the fees listed below by an adjustment necessary to reflect the then-current published annual change in the Seattle Consumer Price Index for Wage Earners and Clerical Workers:

 - a.
 The in-lieu fees contained in Table 20.20.128.J.4; and - b.
-The in-lieu fee for nonresidential development contained in Chart 20.25Q.070.D.4.
+The in-lieu fee for nonresidential development contained in Chart 20.25Q.070.D.4. - B. Definitions.
+The following definitions are specific to this section.
+Where a term defined below is used in this section its meaning shall be as defined below.